libcidr

 is a program similar to ipcalc in that it takes in a CIDR block, and gives you a quick set of stats about it; number of hosts in the given subnet, network and broadcast addresses, netmask in prefix and netmask form, Cisco-style wildcard mask, and optionally binary expansion and super/subnet info.
 Unlike ipcalc, though, it supports IPv6.
 Useful thing to have around when you're planning your subnetting scheme.

-Note that cidrcalc is also installed by default in $DESTDIR/bin (usually /usr/local/bin) when you install the library.
+Note that cidrcalc is also installed by default in $PREFIX/bin (usually /usr/local/bin) when you install the library.
 It's a handy tool, so I figured it might as well be available.

 Installation